Seven Arcade Games

 God Bless.
 Enjoy Nature.
 Take time to Smell the Flowers.
 Thank you for sharing your time and thoughts with me.
 I appreciate y’all.

-This is my Eighth installment of my combination of Thursday Doors & Monday Window featuring Antique Automobiles.
+This is my Ninth installment of my combination of Thursday Doors & Monday Window featuring Antique Automobiles.
 For the past seven weeks I’ve been posting Antique Automobiles from California.
-This week I will begin posting Antique Automobiles from Washington D. C. and then moving on to Dearborn, Michigan.
+Last week I will began posting Antique Automobiles from Washington D. C. and now continuing on from the East Coast before moving on to Dearborn, Michigan.

 Photo Credit:©️1985 Nornal H. Waters (my dad) … All Rights Reserved.